facebook/react/www/README.md

 ### Running locally

-1. `yarn dev` to build the site with Gatsby, a (React-based!) static site generator
+1. `yarn dev` to start the hot-reloading development server powered by Gatsby
 1. `open http://localhost:8000` to open the site in your favourite browser

 ## Contributing